somefunAgba/mobnet/README.md

 - [x] Support Major Nigerian Telcos
 - [ ] Support All Nigerian Telcos
-- [ ] Suport West-African Telcos and Coubntry labels
+- [ ] Suport West-African Telcos and Country labels

 ### Contact
 1. You can contribute to this project by contacting me via :email: